MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

 If `updateActiveSessions` is `true`, any active sessions will have their outgoing media devices updated and/or the output deviceId updated.

+> Note, if the requested device is _already in use_ by the session, the media will not be re-requested.

 If `updateActiveSessions` is `false`, only the sdk defaults will be updated and active sessions' media devices will not be touched.